Prof. Paul Hibbard, Department of Psychology, University of Essex.

 Prof. Andrew Glennerster, Department of Psychology, University of Reading.

 Prof. William Harwin, Department of Engineering, University of Reading.

-Dr. Loes van Dam, Department of Psychology, University of Essex.
+Dr. Loes van Dam, Centre for Cognitive Science, University of Darmstadt.

 Dr. Christoph Teufel, School of Psychology, University of Cardiff.

 Software and Science

 Unity: Excellent cross-platform game engine for programming realistic stimuli efficiently, including simulated physics.
 Supports all major VR headsets.
 GUI and C# scripting based.